-Plan Fiduciar ry Claims Against P lan Providers Case Name & Judge Motion to Dismiss Motion for Class Certification Motion for Summary Judgment Other Events/ Noteworthy Items First Circuit 22.
+Plan Fiduciary Claims Against Plan Providers Case Name & Judge Motion to Dismiss Motion for Class Certification Motion for Summary Judgment Other Events/ Noteworthy Items First t Circuit 21.
 Columbia Air Services, Inc. v.
-Fidelity Management Trust Co., 1:07-CV- 11344-GAO (D. Mass., filed 7/23/07) Judge George A. O'Toole, Jr. On September 30, 2008, the district court granted defendant Fidelity's motion to dismiss The court held that Plaintiff failed to allege that Fidelity was a fiduciary under ERISA with respect to setting its compensation or with respect to the selection or substitution of mutual fund options made Not made.
+Fidelity Management Trust Co., 1:07-CV- 11344-GAO (D. Mass., filed 7/23/07) Judge George A. O'Toole, Jr. On September 30, 2008, the district court granted defendant Fidelity's motion to dismiss The court held that Plaintiff failed to allege that Fidelity was a fiduciary under ERISA with respect to setting its compensation or with respect to the selection or substitution of mutual fund options made available to the plan and its participants.
+On October 14, 2008, the Plaintiff filed a motion to alter or amend the court's September 30 ruling Not made.
 Not made.
 Significance: 1.
 Fiduciary status under ERISA is not an "all-or-nothing" concept.
 A service provider only has fiduciary status when - and to the extent - that it exercises discretionary authority.
 2. Plaintiff failed to allege facts indicating that Fidelity exercised fiduciary responsibilities in negotiating the terms of its engagement as a directed trustee, including its compensation: the contract with the plan was negotiated at arms' length, and the pan's named fiduciaries - not Fidelity - were responsible for selecting the investment options offered to the plan and its participants - the investment options from which Fidelity received revenue sharing payments.